New for 2020:

 - The distance between the shipping warehouse and the customer’s home

-Due to our maximum weight per shipment of 70-lbs, any orders >70-lbs will be shipped in more than one box, and charged additional freight and box fees accordingly.
+Due to our maximum weight per shipment of 70-lbs, any orders greater than 70-lbs will be shipped in more than one box, and charged additional freight and box fees accordingly.
 For example, an order that weighs 100-lbs will be charged the freight and box fees for one 70-lb package, plus one 30-lb package.

 A "zone" is a geographic classification used by FedEx that correlates to the distance between the origin FedEx hub and destination ZIP Code of a shipment.
 Zones range from 2-8.
 Shipping to a higher zone means you're shipping farther from one of our warehouses and you will be charged a higher rate.
 We are working on adding additional warehouses to maximize the number of orders falling into the 2-3 shipping zones, thus minimizing your shipping costs.